-The first term sheet I ever negotiated took 40 minutes in elapsed time to negotiate.
+The first term sheet I ever negotiated took just forty minutes in elapsed time to negotiate.

-The longest a term sheet took to negotiate that I’ve been involved with was 10 months.
+The longest a term sheet took to negotiate that I’ve been involved with was ten months.
 And the investor was the same investor in both cases.
 It’s a true story.

 How can it take you between 40 minutes and 10 months to negotiate a term sheet?